AutoRubric: Rubric-Based Generative Rewards for Faithful Multimodal Reasoning: Additional Training Results

 \subsection{Data Efficiency}

-We compare AutoRubric-R1V and vanilla RLVR trained with 10\% and 100\% of the data (Table~\ref{tab:data_efficiency}).
+We compare AutoRubric and vanilla RLVR trained with 10\% and 100\% of the data (Table~\ref{tab:data_efficiency}).
 Both models are trained for 15 epochs, and the subsets are randomly sampled from the full training set.
 Vanilla RLVR shows little improvement when scaling data from 10\% to 100\% (52.42 → 52.96).
 One possible explanation is that the training data share highly similar distributions, causing the vanilla model to overfit and show limited generalization with more samples.
-In contrast, AutoRubric-R1V achieves more stable gains, improving from 53.15 to 54.81.
-Moreover, with only 10\% of data, it already matches or surpasses the full-data RLVR on several benchmarks (e.g., MathVerse, WeMath), demonstrating strong data efficiency and better utilization of limited supervision.
+In contrast, AutoRubric achieves more stable gains, improving from 53.38 to 55.28.
+Moreover, with only 10\% of data, it already matches or surpasses the full-data RLVR on several benchmarks (e.g., WeMath, MMMU), demonstrating strong data efficiency and better utilization of limited supervision.